marcomusy/vedo/README.md

     - Fit lines, planes and spheres and ellipses in space
     - Identify outliers in a distribution of points
     - Decimate a cloud to a uniform distribution.
-  - Basic histogramming and function plotting in 1D and 2D.
+  - Histogramming and function plotting in 1D and 2D.
   - Interpolate scalar and vectorial fields with *Radial Basis Functions* and *Thin Plate Splines*.
   - Analysis of volumetric datasets:
     - Isosurfacing of volumes